phoawb/Etch-A-Sketch/README.md

-# Etch-A-Sketch in the browser
+# Vaporwave themed Etch-A-Sketch in the browser

 This is an Etch-A-Sketch in the browser as a part of [The Odin Project](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).